 Even though it isn’t in the park, consider a visit to the Arizona Sonora Desert Museum.
 When you’re planning places in Arizona to visit, this area needs to be on your list!

 10. Havasu Falls, Arizona

 Havasu Falls is one of the best vacation spots in Arizona!
 If you are looking for a remote epic adventure, you’ll want to add this experience to your vacation!
 Havasu Falls is located on the Havasupai Indian Reservation and is accessed by hiking 10 miles through Havasu Canyon.

-Visitors can book their stay at the Supai lodge (2 miles from main falls) or at the campground at the base of Havasu Falls.
+Visitors can book their stay at the Supai Lodge (2 miles from the main falls) or at the campground at the base of Havasu Falls.